-1 year 1 credit Dual Credit with KC - 4 credit hours
+1 year 1 credit

 This course is designed to continue development of basic communication skills in listening, speaking, reading, and writing Spanish.
 Students will become acquainted with the people and cultures of the Spanish-speaking areas of the world.

 Prerequisites: Spanish II and teacher recommendation